jfillo/spring-data-rest-webhook/README.md

 You can also just run this Spring Boot application and mess around with it in PostMan or whatever your favorite Rest client is.

 By default this application is configurated to run on port 5000.
-Head on over to the application.yml file to change that if you lie.
+The application.yml file has a property to change that if you'd rather use a different port.

 #### JPA javax.persistence EntityListener approach

 I created the class WebhookEntityListener which implements each of the JPA javax.persistence listener methods.
-In these method is where you'd want to retrieve your list of registered webhooks and notify any of them who care about the change.
+These method are where you'd want to retrieve your list of registered webhooks and notify any of them who care about the change.